neo-project/docs/docs/en-us/reference/governance_api.md

 #### How Are Validators Elected

-1. Sort registered candidates by votes
+1. Sort the registered candidates by votes
 2. Take certain numbers of candidates (7 by default) with the most votes as validators.
 Similar to committee members, validators will be refreshed every block.